-Approximately 75.1% (2020: approximately 72.0%) of the Group's sales was denominated in U.S. dollars.
+Approximately 80.3% (2021: approximately 75.1%) of the Group's sales was denominated in U.S. dollars.
 The remaining sales were denominated in Hong Kong dollars and Renminbi.
 The majority of the Group's costs of sales were denominated in U.S. dollars, Hong Kong dollars and Renminbi.
 The Group is therefore exposed to foreign exchange risk arising from currency exposures, primarily in respect to the Renminbi.
-During the Year, other than the Renminbi appreciated as China's economy rapidly recovered from the COVID-19 pandemic, exchange rates of other currencies were relatively stable.
+During the Year, the U.S. dollars is strong relative to other currencies.
 The Group continued to monitor foreign exchange movements and determined appropriate and prudent hedging measures as needed.